-

 Report of the GNSO Council's Whois Task Force on Whois Data Accuracy

-and Bulk Access to Whois Data
+and Bulk Access to Whois Data.
+(Other issues discussed

 by the Task Force, such as privacy protections for data subjects,